martpie/next-with-error/README.md

 Work to automate this [is tracked here](https://github.com/martpie/next-with-error/issues/2).

+The error object is accessible via the `props.error` variable.

+⚠️ If your custom Error page has a `getInitialProps` method, the error object will be merged in `getInitialProps`'s return value.
+Be careful to not have conflicting names.

 ### Custom props

 You can also pass custom props to your Error Page component by adding anything you would like in the `error` object: